- Studying Law at Yale

 We require all applicants to the LL.M. program to submit their applications through LSAC's Electronic Application Service.
 Submit your entire application, including the attachments, online through the LSAC electronic application no later than the December 1 deadline.

-- Complete the three essay questions and include them, along with your curriculum vitae, as attachments to your application
+- Complete the two essay questions and include them, along with your curriculum vitae, as attachments to your application

 —In no more than 500 words, describe your scholarly research agenda for the near future.
 Please articulate what you think are the most important issues in your chosen field, and explain why.